frptools/collectable/packages/red-black-tree/README.md

 ## API

-All set-manipulation functions are available from module `@collectable/red-black-tree`.
+All tree-manipulation functions are available from module `@collectable/red-black-tree`.

 Curried versions of each of these (where applicable) are available from module `@collectable/red-black-tree/curried`.
 The curried versions of each function will suffer a minor performance hit due to the additional layers of indirection required to provide a curried interface.
 In most cases this is not worth worrying about, but if maximum performance is desired, consider using the non-curried API instead.